atmajs/atma-server/readme.md

 #### Resources
 _scripts / styles_ for the NodeJS application itself and for pages.
 They are defined in
 - `config/env/both.yml`   - shared resources
 - `config/env/server.yml` - resources for the nodejs application, e.g. server side components paths.
 - `config/env/client.yml` - resources, that should be loaded on the client.

 	In the DEV Mode all client-side scripts/styles/components are served to browsers without concatenation.
 	For the production compile resources with `atma custom node_modules/atma-server/tools/compile`

-- Define scripts and styles for a particular page only _in page routing_.
+- Define scripts and styles for a particular page in page routing.

 #### Routing